 We have a record of success from our “boots on the ground” experience and we achieve results by speaking the same language as our clients.
-Prior to practicing law, many of our attorneys worked in the construction industry, have backgrounds, or hold degrees in construction related fields such as architecture and engineering.
-This knowledge of the field allows us to assess problems quickly and assist clients with the tactical and strategic decisions that make the difference between a project with problems and one that is completed successfully.
+Prior to practicing law, many of our attorneys worked in the construction industry, have backgrounds, or hold degrees in construction-related fields such as architecture and engineering.
+This knowledge allows us to assess problems quickly and assist clients with the tactical and strategic decisions that make the difference between a project with problems and one that is completed successfully.

 At Cohen Seglias, we are involved in all phases of construction projects.
 We have extensive experience at the federal, state, and local levels, working to resolve virtually every issue that may arise.
 Our attorneys also work with clients to answer day-to-day questions on a wide variety of matters including:

 - Bid protests and bid withdrawals on public projects